phss-henrique/phss-henrique/README.md

 ## Hi, welcome to my profile!
-My name is Pedro Henrique
+My name is Pedro Henrique.
 I’m deeply passionate about technology, which I see as a true virtue.
 With an eagerness to keep learning, I’ve found in programming the perfect way to channel and expand this passion.

 <div style="display: inline_block" align="center">